 1. Understand writing process and basic composition structure and effective organization writing techniques

 2. Analyze legal cases and construct evidence-based arguments

 3. Practice of precise language and non-ambiguous language

 4. Apply research methods and reference legal rules as supportive arguments

 Employees and managers, as well as students and other professionals whose daily job includes the production of report-type documents.

 HOW IT WORKS

-The course will be held on our premises for a full day (8 hours) which includes two coffee breaks and one lunch break.
+The course will be held on our premises for 3 (three) days and lasts for 8 (eight) hours per session which includes two coffee breaks and one lunch break.

 DISCOUNTS & PAYMENT PLANS